EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: Introduction

-To accelerate sparse communication for distributed training of sparse NLP models, we propose \textit{EmbRace}, a communication framework with \textit{Sparsity-aware Hybrid Communication} and \textit{2D Communication Scheduling}.
-Sparsity-aware Hybrid Communication applies AlltoAll along with column-wise embedding partition and combines AlltoAll and AllReduce together to race the gradients aggregation of sparse NLP models.
-2D Communication Scheduling is introduced for maximal overlapping of communication and computation by optimizing model computation procedure, employing fine-grained communication scheduling and loosening the dependency of embeddings.
+To accelerate communication for distributed training of sparse models, in this paper we propose \textit{EmbRace}, a communication framework that integrates \textit{Sparsity-aware Hybrid Communication} with \textit{2D Communication Scheduling}.
+Sparsity-aware hybrid Communication applies AlltoAll along with model parallelism and combines AlltoAll and AllReduce together to race the gradients aggregation of sparse models.
+2D Communication Scheduling is introduced for effectively overlapping communication and computation by optimizing model computation procedure, employing fine-grained communication scheduling, and relaxing the computation dependency inside of embeddings.

 We summarize our contributions as follows: